Keyboard shortcuts

 }

-foo(bar()) lowers bar to its own task and wires foo’s arg to its output — a shorthand for let x = bar(); foo(x);:
+foo(bar()) runs bar as its own task and feeds its output straight into foo.
+Shorthand for let x = bar(); foo(x);:

 #[workflow]